fearocanity/ebtrfio-template/README.md

   <details>
   <summary>Click Here to Show</summary><p>

-  You need to use Windows Powershell to use program called `FFMPEG`
+  You need to use Windows PowerShell to install and use `FFMPEG`

-  We need to install Scoop First, before installing `FFMPEG`<p>
+  Before installing `FFMPEG`, we need to install Scoop, a package manager for Windows<p>
-  To open `Windows Powershell`:
+  Step 1: Open `Windows Powershell`:
-  - Click `Windows Button`
+  - Click the `Windows Button` (Start Menu).
   - And Search for `Windows Powershell` then Right-Click and click `Run as Administrator`

-  After you open it, Run this command:<p>
+  Step 2: Set the Execution Policy (First Time Only)
+  - If this is your first time running remote scripts, you'll need to allow PowerShell to execute them.
+Run the following command to set the execution policy
   ```
-  iwr -useb get.scoop.sh | iex
+  Set-ExecutionPolicy RemoteSigned -scope CurrentUser
   ```
   > [!TIP]
-  > If theres an error occured, just run the command below and re-run the command above. <sup>(Disregard the command below if theres no error appeared)</sup>
+  > If you encounter an error, re-run the command above, and then proceed with the next steps

+  Step 3: Install Scoop
+  - Now, install Scoop by running this command:
   > ```
-  > Set-ExecutionPolicy RemoteSigned -scope CurrentUser
+  > iwr -useb get.scoop.sh | iex
   > ```

-  Now Run this command, to install `FFMPEG` and `GIT`:
+  Step 4: Install `FFMPEG` and `GIT`
+  Once Scoop is installed, run the following command:
   ```
   scoop install ffmpeg git
   ```